Learner of the Year Award

 The Scottish Union Learning Board introduced the Scottish Union Learning Learner of the Year Award in 2011, with the aim of recognising the range of learning journeys currently undertaken by learners in the workplace, supported by trade unions.

-Please note: Nominations for the 2016 Learner of the Year are now closed.
-The 2016 Learner of the Year will be announced at the Scottish Union Learning Conference on 8 November 2016 in Glasgow.
+Please note: Nominations for the 2017 Learner of the Year are now open.
+The 2017 Learner of the Year will be announced at the Scottish Union Learning Conference on 15 November 2017 in Edinburgh.

 Barry was chosen as the 2015 Learner of the Year because of his commitment to learning and equalities.
 He struggled at school, especially with English, and left aged 17, giving up his dream of going to university to work in the retail sector.
 Five years ago, he joined the rail industry, and returned to learning through his passion for equalities by undertaking a trade union equalities course organised by RMT at Glasgow Kelvin College.
 Experiencing some difficulties due to the high volume of reading, Barry suspected he may have dyslexia.
 He confided in RMT Union Learning Rep Mary Jane Herbison, who advised him to contact Scottish Union Learning.
 After initial discussions, Barry was referred to the Learner Support Co-ordinator at the College who organised a series of assessments and provided excellent support.